 A woman reported that on June 4, someone keyed a 9’ scratch on the left side her car while it was parked at the Princeton Shopping Center.
 The repair cost is unknown.

-Subsequent to a motor vehicle stop on Stockton Street at 1:53 a.m. on June 5, Lawrence resident Sin Koh was arrested for driving while intoxicated.
+Subsequent to a motor vehicle stop on Stockton Street at 1:53 a.m. on June 5, a Lawrence resident was arrested for driving while intoxicated.
 He was processed at police headquarters and later released with summonses.

 A Western Way resident reported that sometime between May 25 and May 29, someone entered his vehicle and stole $10 in coin and other personal items.

 A Princeton Theological Seminary library employee reported that on May 29, someone stole his Acer laptop computer valued at $800 from the help desk on the second floor of the library.

 An employee of the Princeton International School of Mathematics and Science reported on May 29 that someone stole a stainless steel “S” valued at $250 from the school name mounted on a retaining wall.